 When you need to remove old carpeting from your home, the first thing to do is determine if you can do it yourself or if you need to hire a professional service.
-If you have a contractor or handyman in mind, they should be able to give you a quote on how much it will cost them to remove the carpeting and dispose of it properly.
+If you have a contractor or handyman in mind, they should be able to quote you on how much it will cost them to remove and dispose of the carpeting properly.
 A general estimate is probably between $100 to $300.

 Can I put old carpeting in the trash?

 It depends on where you live and your state’s laws regarding waste disposal.
 Contact your city’s waste management department to see whether or not they’ll accept carpeting when it’s placed outside for pickup on garbage day.

 If they say yes (and don’t forget to ask them what types of carpet they accept), you can put your carpets out with your regular garbage every week without fear of being fined by local authorities!

 Is it hard to remove old carpets?

 The answer depends on the type of carpet you have.
 Carpeting is made from various materials, including nylon, wool, and blends.
 Some carpets are glued down, while others can be removed by pulling them up.

 The most accessible types of carpet to remove are woven with synthetic fibers such as nylon or polyester (also called Dacron).
 These carpets usually have a jute backing and can be pulled up easily.
 If they’re glued down, you’ll need a strong adhesive remover to loosen the glue before tugging on the carpet.

 What tools do I need to remove an old carpet?